anima-wg/brski-cloud/anima-brski-cloud.md

 There are two different mechanisms for a Cloud Registrar to handle voucher requests.
-It can redirect the request to the Owner Registrar for handling, or it can return a voucher that includes an est-domain attribute that points to the Owner EST Service.
+It can redirect the request to the Owner Registrar for handling, or it can return a voucher that includes an "est-domain" attribute that points to the Owner EST Service.
 When returning a voucher, additional bootstrapping information is embedded in the voucher.
 Both mechanisms are described in detail later in this document.